abh1nav/abh1nav.github.io/source/_posts/2014-01-13-akka-and-backpressure.markdown

 categories: [akka]
 ---

-Two steps are needed in order to correctly apply backpressure in an Akka system:
+Two steps are needed in order to correctly apply back-pressure in an Akka system:

 ####Step 1: Bounded Mailboxes and Push Timeouts
 The default mailbox for an actor is an `UnboundedMailbox` backed by Java's `ConcurrentLinkedQueue`.
 As the name indicates, this mailbox grows without bound and will end up crashing the JVM with an `OutOfMemoryError` if the consumer significantly slower than the producer.
 If we want to be able to signal the producer to slow down, the first step is to switch to a `BoundedMailbox` backed by Java's `LinkedBlockingQueue` that will block the producer if the mailbox is full.
 More info about different types of mailboxes can be found [here](http://doc.akka.io/docs/akka/snapshot/scala/mailboxes.html).